 This resource provides information about some of the different organisations that are involved in health and care research, which may be useful to know about.
 The latest edition of this resource was published in April 2021 to update details of organisations and other information sources.
 This is a working document – if you spot any inaccuracies or would like to suggest any additions please email us on firstname.lastname@example.org

-The National Institute for Health Research (NIHR) the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
+The NIHR the nation's largest funder of health and care research and provides the people, facilities and technology that enables research to thrive.
 Working in partnership with the NHS, universities, local government, other research funders, patients and the public, NIHR delivers and enables world-class research that transforms people's lives, promotes economic growth and advances science.
 NIHR's mission is to improve the health and wealth of the nation through research.

 NIHR is primarily funded by the Department of Health and Social Care, but also receives UK Aid funding to support research for people in low- and middle-income countries.